-This page will contain up to date information as it becomes available on the requirements of the proposed amendment rules as they affect:
+This page will contain up to date information as it becomes available on the requirements of the amendment rules as they affect:

 - all Solicitor Advocates in relation to CPD requirements